Home » FAMILY » How to Have a Grateful Heart

 It’s easy to look up reasons for practicing gratitude.
 There are hundreds – probably tens of thousands – of pages on the Internet about this practice.
 But as Christians, we always want to be sure we are choosing God’s way in everything.

 Not that the reasons you’ll find for practicing gratitude are worthless – they’re not!
-Gratitude can increase your happiness, your health, improve your relationships, advance your career, even help build your bank account!
+Gratitude can increase your happiness, improve your health, strengthen your relationships, advance your career, and even help build your bank account!
 These are all good things.

 But the question isn’t “Are these good?”
 The question is, “Why does God want me to be grateful?”
-And for that answer, we turn to the Bible.
+For that answer, we turn to the Bible.

 What the Bible Says About Gratitude

-• First, our gratitude is rooted in our salvation in Jesus Christ (Colossians 2:6-7).
+• First, your gratitude is rooted in your salvation in Jesus Christ (Colossians 2:6-7).
 What greater reason for being thankful and grateful is there?
-We have been redeemed from sin and released from its punishment.
-Eternity will be too short to express our gratitude for that priceless gift!
+You have been redeemed from sin and released from its punishment.
+Eternity will be too short to express your gratitude for that priceless gift!

-• Fourth, our gratitude glorifies the Father throughout the world as we point to Him as the source of blessings and accomplishments (Psalm 105:1; Isaiah 12:4; 2 Corinthians 2:14).
+• Fourth, your gratitude glorifies the Father throughout the world as you point to Him as the source of blessings and accomplishments (Psalm 105:1; Isaiah 12:4; 2 Corinthians 2:14).

 This list is not exhaustive.
 There are many more reasons we need to be practicing gratitude as a daily habit.
 But it is certainly a good place to start!
-I encourage you to take the time to read the verses included, meditate on them, and pray them back to the Lord as you establish a habit of gratitude.
+I encourage you to take the time to read the verses included, meditate on them, and pray them back to the Lord as you practice how to have a grateful heart.

-What trigger works for you will probably be different than what works for me or someone else.
-I encourage you to start with one of the suggestions below.
-If those triggers don’t help, search for more ideas, ask friends, or pray for wisdom from God.
+What works for you will probably be different than what works for me or someone else.
+If you need ideas, start with one of the suggestions below.
+If those ideas don’t help, search for more triggers and anchors, ask friends, or pray for wisdom from God.
 He’s good at answering prayers for wisdom!

 • Your morning alarm